Volunteer with Rhinos

 “When I arrived at Imire for my first solo trip, I was worried about not liking it and not getting on with the other volunteers.
 But after a week at this amazing place I began to enjoy it more and more each day.
 All of the activities felt as though I was properly helping (even if just in a tiny way), and I have learnt so much more than I could have ever imagined.
 Every single person I have met while on my incredible trip has been some of the most welcoming, friendly and amazing people.
 I couldn’t have wished for a better experience, it has been the most amazing of my life so far!
 I will treasure every single little moment of my time here at Imire, thank you everyone for an incredible 5 weeks!”
 Laura, UK

-To find out more about our Rhino and Elephant Conservation project download the brochure below or email us on volunteering@imire.co.zw.
+To find out more about our Rhino and Elephant Conservation project download the brochure below or email us on [email protected].

 Dates and costs

 You can volunteer at Imire for a minimum of one and maximum of 12 weeks, with arrivals and departures every Monday between mid-January and mid-December.
-The project is closed from 18th December 2023 - 8th January 2024.
+The project is closed from 16th December 2024 - 6th January 2025.

 Included: return transfers from Harare International Airport (on a Monday), accommodation, food, housekeeping, activities, and equipment.